vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 .. figure:: img/bootstrap-6.png

-Upload the :guilabel:`panupv2-all-contents-8225-5857` file to the :guilabel:`content` folder. click on the :guilabel:`content` folder ins the S3 console and click Upload.
-Select :guilabel:`Add Files` and select the file (example: *panupv2-all-contents-8225-5857*) downloaded previously and click :guilabel:`Upload`:
+Upload the :guilabel:`panupv2-all-contents-xxxx-xxxx` file to the :guilabel:`content` folder. click on the :guilabel:`content` folder in the S3 console and click on :guilabel:`Upload`.

 .. figure:: img/bootstrap-7.png